korzyk123/discord-bot-template/README.md

 }
 ```

-Slash command with multiple arguments one of which is optional
+A command with multiple arguments, one of which is optional
 ```go
 {
     Command: &discordgo.ApplicationCommand{